HackerSir/HackerSir.github.io/README.md

 yarn run deploy
 ```

-Copy the number (7 digits) of last commit.
+Copy the number (7 digits) of the last commit.

 ### 2. Deploy Website
 Go to this repo.
 Update submodule